 Skip to content

-To use our tests the user simply wipes over the area suspected of contamination with a dry surface wipe, with a wet wipe or collects a water sample.
-They then apply our detection liquid solution to the dry surface wipe, or water sample.
+To use our tests the user simply wipes over the area suspected of contamination with a dry or wet wipe.

 DEFINITIVE RESULTS

-If any nuclear matter is detected at or above trace level then a colour will show on the saturated surface wipe, wet wipe or water test in under one minute.
-The colour standard card is used to match to the detected matter.
+If any contamination is detected at or above trace level then a colour will show on the wipe.
+The colour standard is used to match to the detected matter.

 ONGOING PRODUCT DEVELOPMENT